brycewray/hugo-site/content/posts/2019/10/otoh.md

 I'm voting for transparency.

 So, those few of you still with me: thank you, and hang in there.
-Let's see whether I can bring you good stuff---meta or not---and, perhaps, make you smile a little in the process.
+Let's see whether I can bring you good stuff --- meta or not --- and, perhaps, make you smile a little in the process.

 More to the point for this post, let's see if I can avoid the temptation to cover my heinie again.
 It's too big to cover, anyway.